 Paragraph 14.2(2)(a) requires a firm to provide a description of the nature or type of a client's account.
-In order that a client will understand their relationship with the firm, a client will need to know how their account will operate.
-Examples of relevant information include whether
+In order that a client will understand their relationship

 - there is a minimum account size - it is a fee-based account or commissions will be payable, and - there are limits on what products or services are made available for accounts of that type.